mzuther/traKmeter/.github/ISSUE_TEMPLATE/bug_report.md

  - DAW: [ Reaper v6.0.8 (32-bit), Ardour v5.12.0 (32-bit) ]
  - Plug-in: [ TraKmeter v2.4.6 VST2 (64-bit), TraKmeter v2.4.6 stand-alone (64-bit) ]

-Do you use the latest release version? [no]
 Are traKmeter and the directory "trakmeter" located in the folder? [no] Did you compile TraKmeter yourself? [no]